 From 2016 to June 2020, Juliette served as General Counsel and Corporate Secretary for Cox Enterprises, a $20 billion, family-owned conglomerate with significant digital and traditional operations in the communications, media and automotive sectors (Autotrader, Kelly Blue Book, wholesale automotive auctions, etc.).

-Juliette previously served as a c-suite officer of US Foods, Inc. (NYSE: 124), the second largest foodservice distribution and supply chain company in the United States.
-Juliette joined US Foods in 2005 as part of a turnaround leadership team and was tasked with rebuilding the company’s compliance and enterprise risk management programs and leading efforts to repair relationships with key government customers and oversight agencies.
+Juliette previously served as a c-suite officer of US Foods, Inc. (NYSE: 133), the second largest foodservice distribution and supply chain company in the United States.
+Juliette joined US Foods in 2005 as part of a turnaround leadership team and was tasked with rebuilding the Company’s compliance and enterprise risk management programs and leading efforts to repair relationships with key government customers and oversight agencies.
 In 2007, Juliette was a strategic lead for the team that took the company private, and seven years later she co-led the team that took the company public after being held by private equity.
 Over the course of her 11-year tenure, Juliette led the legal, compliance, enterprise risk management, workforce safety, food safety, governance, government affairs and public policy functions.
-At different points during her tenure Juliette also held interim lead responsibility for human resources, diversity and inclusion and corporate communications.
+At different points during her tenure, Juliette also held interim lead responsibility for human resources, diversity and inclusion and corporate communications.

 Before US Foods, Juliette served as General Counsel for telecom start up e.spire Communications, and remained on that leadership team throughout its NASDAQ delisting and Chapter 11 reorganization, and led the organization through its restructuring process that ended with all telecom assets being sold through an orderly wind down.
 Earlier in her career she was in private practice with Skadden Arps, advising global clients on complex, international commercial transactions, in the energy, media, and telecom sectors.